 Train carrying hazardous materials derails in Maine

-A train carrying hazardous materials has derailed and caught fire in Rockwood, Maine, fire officials said.
+A freight train carrying hazardous materials derailed and caught fire Saturday morning near Rockwood, Maine, officials said.
+However, none of the hazardous materials aboard caught fire, according to railroad officials and state authorities.

+A spokesperson for Canadian Pacific Kansas City Limited (CPKC) told CBS News in a statement that the train derailed at about 8:30 a.m.
+Eastern time due to a "track washout" in a rural wooded area about 15 miles east of the town of Jackman.
+A "track washout" often happens after heavy rain and washes away ballast and roadway under the track.

+A "build-up of melting ice and debris" may have caused the washout, the Maine Forest Service (MFS) said in a news release.

 Rockwood is in the north-central part of the state in a mostly rural area.
 It's near Moosehead Lake, one of the largest bodies of freshwater in the state.